 The charge of sexual assault of a child is a closely related offense to statutory rape.
 If a person:

 - with a person under the age of 15

 - and the actor is at least 4 years older than the victim

-he or she can be charged with this offense.5 While less serious than a statutory rape charge, it still has serious criminal penalties.
+he or she can be charged with this offense.6 While less serious than a statutory rape charge, it still has serious criminal penalties.

-Colorado judges are aware that there are people who are wrongly accused, and there are legal defenses which can be used to defend you against criminal charges.
+Colorado judges are aware that there are people who are wrongly accused, and there are legal defenses that can be used to defend you against criminal charges.

 - Age of Consent: You can argue and prove that the individual was actually of age to consent, and did consent to the sexual encounter.

 - No sexual conduct or contact occurred: You can show that no sexual encounter ever occurred between yourself and the alleged “victim.”

 - False Accusations: Not all people accused of a crime by the supposed victim are guilty.
 Motivation to lie can be strong when a person feels spurned or rejected.
 There may even be components of revenge after a breakup, or some other reason the other person wants to get at you.

 Note that honestly believing the child was at least 17 – called mistake of fact – is not a defense.
 This is because statutory rape is a strict liability crime.7